Staging Your Garage

 Home buyers are flocking to Sydney’s suburbs.
 More affordable home prices are certainly not the only reason for this migration, but money is a big part of the move.
-People who crave more space and whose financial position can’t buy that space in the city proper look to the suburbs for a place they can spread out and enjoy a more un-citified environment.
+People who crave more space, people whose financial position can’t buy that space in the city proper, and even young buyers look to the suburbs for a place they can spread out and enjoy a more un-citified environment.
 For some, this can mean not walking up two flights of stairs to their apartment or actually owning a lawn to mow and a garage or workshop where they can pursue a hobby.
 Those who specialise in property styling Inner West or other suburban locations remind us that sometimes that workshop or garage can make a surprising difference in your home sale.

 The street appeal of your property should extend to all outbuildings, as should the basic steps to home staging including vigorous decluttering, depersonalisation, cleaning and repairs.
 The garage has a few challenges that often get forgotten in the process of moving, so today we want to give you a list of garage-specific tasks to make your entire property buyer-ready.